WebDrake/hap/README.md

 an underlying RNG can only copy it by value, which may in turn lead to many unintended correlations in supposedly random output.

-The broad plan is for std.random2 to be a package comprising the following modules, which are selected by analogy to the corresponding functionality in the C++11 standard:
+The broad plan is for hap.random to be a package comprising the following modules, most of which are selected by analogy to the corresponding functionality in the C++11 standard:

+   hap.random.traits -- compile-time checks and templates for working
+                        with random number generators and related code

-   std.random2.generator -- uniform (pseudo-)random number generators
+   hap.random.generator -- uniform (pseudo-)random number generators

-   std.random2.distribution -- random distributions (e.g. uniform,
+   hap.random.distribution -- random distributions (e.g. uniform,
                               normal, pareto, etc.)

-   std.random2.device -- "true" sources of randomness
+   hap.random.device -- "true" sources of randomness

-   std.random2.adaptor -- objects that wrap RNGs and transform them
+   hap.random.adaptor -- objects that wrap RNGs and transform them
                          into other forms of randomness